owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

    processing steps so that a view can be generated in different formats.

-In return for breaking apart a system into smaller layers, each layer becomes easier to maintain, resue, test and scale.
+In return for breaking apart a system into smaller layers, each layer becomes easier to maintain, reuse, test and scale.

 I would like to thank Martin Fowler for his awesome book and would love to hear any feedback.